yotron/s3app/README.md

 [![yotron](https://www.yotron.de/img/logo-yotron.png)](https://www.yotron.de)

-[YOTRON](https://www.yotron.de) is a consultancy company which is focused on DevOps, Cloudmanagement and Data Management with NOSQL and SQL-Databases.
-Visit us on [www.yotron.de](https://www.yotron.de) ement with NOSQL and SQL-Databases.
+[YOTRON](https://www.yotron.de) is a consultancy company which is focused on DevOps, cloud management and Data Management with NOSQL and SQL-Databases.
+Visit us on [www.yotron.de](https://www.yotron.de)

 # S3App
 S3 (Simple Storage Solution) is a file storage services which is part of Cloud solutions.
 It is known for its